 The Clean Air Act requires states to regulate manufacturing plant expansions that lead to significant deteriorations of air quality.
 Determining whether a significant deterioration will occur as a result of a plant expansion depends, in part, on estimating the increase in emissions that would occur as a result of the plant modification.
 Title 40 of the Act excludes emissions due to expected normal demand growth from the measurement of projected emission increases.
 I developed a methodology for the Department of Environmental Quality to estimate emissions increases related to normal demand growth.

-In the 1980s, Nebraska was designated the host state for a low-level radioactive waste disposal site serving a five-state compact.
+Nebraska was designated the host state for a low-level radioactive waste disposal site serving a five-state compact.
 A contract was written between the five-state compact and the waste site developer.
 I was asked by a state senator to review the rate setting provisions of that contract.
 I presented my findings in report form and before the Natural Resources Committee of the State Legislature.

-In late 1995 the Nebraska legislature created a temporary opportunity for banks to acquire “phantom” savings and loans and turn them into branch banks.
+The Nebraska legislature created a temporary opportunity for banks to acquire “phantom” savings and loans and turn them into branch banks.
 Part of the acquisition process required application before the Nebraska Banking Commission and proof of need.
 I was hired in several of these cases to demonstrate need.
 I prepared reports and testified before the Commission in each case.
-All of the applications for which I testified were granted.Nebraska requires all applicants for new horse racing and simulcasting facilities to prepare analyses of the financial viability of a new facility, its impact on existing facilities and on the industry as a whole.
-I prepared such a report and testified on the findings before the Nebraska Racing Commission.
+All of the applications for which I testified were granted.

 The Clean Air Act requires states to regulate manufacturing plant expansions that lead to significant deteriorations of air quality.
 Determining whether a significant deterioration will occur as a result of a plant expansion depends, in part, on estimating the increase in emissions that would occur as a result of the plant modification.
 Title 40 of the Act excludes emissions due to expected normal demand growth from the measurement of projected emission increases.
 I developed a methodology for the Department of Environmental Quality to estimate emissions increases related to normal demand growth.

-In the 1980s, Nebraska was designated the host state for a low-level radioactive waste disposal site serving a five-state compact.
+Nebraska was designated the host state for a low-level radioactive waste disposal site serving a five-state compact.
 A contract was written between the five-state compact and the waste site developer.
 I was asked by a state senator to review the rate setting provisions of that contract.
 I presented my findings in report form and before the Natural Resources Committee of the State Legislature.

-In late 1995 the Nebraska legislature created a temporary opportunity for banks to acquire “phantom” savings and loans and turn them into branch banks.
+The Nebraska legislature created a temporary opportunity for banks to acquire “phantom” savings and loans and turn them into branch banks.
 Part of the acquisition process required application before the Nebraska Banking Commission and proof of need.
 I was hired in several of these cases to demonstrate need.
 I prepared reports and testified before the Commission in each case.
-All of the applications for which I testified were granted.Nebraska requires all applicants for new horse racing and simulcasting facilities to prepare analyses of the financial viability of a new facility, its impact on existing facilities and on the industry as a whole.
-I prepared such a report and testified on the findings before the Nebraska Racing Commission.
+All of the applications for which I testified were granted.

 Selected Public Service Testimony